bruslim/bruslim.github.io/_posts/2014-10-09-a-simple-state.md

 ---

-I had to implement a game recently, and I knew that I had to track what state an object in the game was.
+I had to implement a game recently, and I knew that I had to track the valid states of an object in the game, and its current state.
 A perfect fit for this is a state machine.

 A state machine knows all the valid states for an object, and knows of the events which are valid for each state.
 These events